hydna/node-hydna/README.md

 Sets the agent identity that should be sent to the server on handshake.

+### hydna.send(url, data, [prio=0], [callback])

+Send's a message to specified `'url'` whithout creating a new `hydna.Channel` instance.

+Note: This function is a complement to the ordinary Hydna Channel and should be used when a persistent connection is redundant.

+### hydna.dispatch(url, data, [prio=0], [callback])

+Dispatch a signal on the specified `'url'` whithout creating a new `hydna.Channel` instance.

+Note: This function is a complement to the ordinary Hydna Channel and should be used when a persistent connection is redundant.

 ### hydna.createChannel(url, mode, [callback])

 Opens a Channel to the specified ´'url'´.